gayathri-vinomanoharan/windows-calc/README.md

 # windows-calc
-This is a demo code that works like a windows calculator
+This is a js program that works like a windows calculator